kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 - Versatility; users can use any name they see fit.
 - `.metadata.generateName` is supported.
 - Actors in the system have a greater incentive to use `.spec.podRef`.
+- Extensible - easy to support new resources (e.g. PVCs) with `.metadata.generateName`.

 Cons:
 - Name conflict resolution is left up to the users, but as a workaround they can simply generate the